Council members

 Alan Sunderland

 Alan Sunderland is an award-winning journalist with 40 years’ experience working for the ABC and SBS.
 Since retiring from full-time work in 2019, he has been writing and advising on editorial issues on a project basis.
 These projects have included editorial quality reviews for the ABC and The Conversation website and a report on potential media self-regulation models for Ukraine, prepared for the Organization for Security and Cooperation in Europe.
-Mr Sunderland is a Board Member of the Local and Independent News Association and a member of the Walkley Public Fund Committee.
-He is also the winner of two Walkley Awards for news reporting.
-He is the author of "The Ten Rules of Reporting: Journalism for the Community".
+Alan is also the winner of two Walkley Awards for news reporting and is the author of "The Ten Rules of Reporting: Journalism for the Community" and writes children's fiction.
+Alan is also a Board Member of the Local and Independent News Association (LINA) and a member of the Walkley Public Fund Committee.

 Adjudication Panels